Six forces model

 Although there are a number of factors that can impact profitability in the short term – weather, the business cycle – an assessment of the competitive forces in a given market provides a framework for anticipating and influencing competitiveness and profitability in the medium and long term.

+The Six Forces Model expands the Five Forces Model based on market changes.
+It adapts well to the technological business world.
+It can analyse whether the company can enter the market complementary to other products or services and act as a long-term substitute for a particular product or service.

 History

 The model is an extension of Porter's five forces model (1979).
 The extended model including the sixth force, complementary products, and was proposed in the 1990s.

 Six forces

 Competition

 There are several dimensions that rivals within an industry can compete on – price discounting (cost leadership strategy), introduction of new services/ products (innovation strategy), improvement of service quality (customer-orientation strategy) etc. High competition between rivals can stifle an industry's profitability.

 Intensity of competition is highest if: